wp-plugins/postman-smtp/readme.txt

 == Changelog ==

+= 1.1.1 - 2015-02-03 =
+* Fixed a bug I introduced in 1.1.1 - Due to a require_once mistake, Zend_Mail crashes when attempting to throw an exception when the 'from' standard header was added as a header : "Zend_Mail_Exception code=0 message=Cannot set standard header from addHeader()"

 = 1.1 - 2015-02-03 =
 * Added support for international characters (the WordPress default is UTF-8) which can be specified with headers or the [wp_mail_charset](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail_charset) filter
 * Added support for multi-part content type which can be specified with headers or the [wp_mail_content_type](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail_content_type) filter